 Potassium and Bananas

-I only tell this story for people who think that they are afraid of radioactivity.
-Anybody who got an A in their high school chemistry could do this calculation.
+Anybody who got an A in their high school chemistry course could do this calculation.
 Chiquita.com says that a medium banana weighs 160 g and contains 0.451 g of K (potassium).
 That is 0.0115 moles of K or 6.95 x 1021 atoms of K in a banana.
-For every 1 million (106) atoms of K in anything on Earth, 932,580 are atoms of the 39K isotope, 118 are atoms of the 40K isotope, and 67,300 are atoms of the 41K isotope.
+For every 1 million (106) atoms of K in anything on Earth, 932,580 are atoms of the non-radioactive 39K isotope, 118 are atoms of the radioactive 40K isotope, and 67,300 are atoms of the non-radioactive 41K isotope.
 So that works out to 8.2×1017 (0.8 billion billion) atoms of radioactive 40K in a typical banana.

 The half-life of 40K is 1.25 billion years (1.25×109 years).
 That means that 1.25 billion years ago there was 2 times as much 40K in everything on Earth as there is now, 2.5 billion years ago there was 4 times as much, and 3.75 billion years ago there was 8 times as much.
 Life first appeared on Earth about 3.75 billion years ago.
-The world was more radioactive then.
+The world was more radioactive then, but life survived and even thrives.

 Anyone (I hope!) who has taken a freshman college course in chemistry or physics could easily calculate that in a medium banana there are 860 decays per minute of 40K atoms.
 Humans are bigger than bananas, but contain about the same concentration of potassium.
-Assuming 2500 ppm K in a healthy 70-kg (154 lb) human being (table above), there are 335,000 decays per minute of 40K atoms.
+Assuming 2500 ppm K in a healthy 70-kg (154 lb.) human being (table above), there are 335,000 decays per minute of 40K atoms happening continuously.
 (After writing this, I discovered another source, probably using a different K concentration for the human body, that obtained 266,600 decays per minute.)